Vibrant Clean Energy Resource Adequacy Renewable Energy (RARE) Power Dataset¶

 Capacity factors > 1¶

 There are a couple of capacity factor values for the solar pv data that exceed the maximum value of 1 for capacity factor (or 100 for the raw data–PUDL converts the data from a percentage to a fraction to match other reported capacity factor data).
 This is due to power production performance being correlated with panel temperatures.
 During cold sunny periods, some solar capacity factor values are greater than 1 (but less that 1.1).
+In 2016, 365 solar values exceeded 1.1 in the raw data and were clipped to 1.1.

 8760-hour years¶